 Program Description

-The student takes a total of 87 total credit hours (most courses are three credits) of which 60 are in required courses (24 in Anthropology and 36 in the University of Pittsburgh Graduate School of Public Health (GSPH).
+Students who entered the program prior to 2023 take a total of 87 total credit hours (most courses are three credits) of which 60 are in required courses (24 in Anthropology and 36 in the University of Pittsburgh - School of Public Health (SPH).
 The remaining credits can be earned through elective courses in Anthropology and through independent study/reading/dissertation courses.
+We are in the process of updating credit requirements for students entering the program in the fall of 2023 or after.
+Joint degree students should also familiarize themselves with the pages concerning the MPH/PhD in Anthropology in SPH's Joint Degree Handbook.

-The program is structured so that the student meets the general PhD requirements for anthropology including the core course, comprehensive exam, and language requirements, and the requirements for a concentration in medical anthropology).
+The program is structured so that the student meets the general PhD requirements for anthropology including the core course, graduate seminar electives, comprehensive exams, language requirements, and the requirements for a concentration in medical anthropology.

 Under most circumstances, the MPH essay/thesis requirement will be met by the doctoral dissertation, so that the MPH will be awarded at the same time as the PhD.
 As an option, the student can choose to obtain an MPH at an earlier point by writing a separate MPH essay/thesis, and completing the MPH course requirements.